OpenXRay/xray-16/README.md

 It is a place to share ideas on what to implement, gather people that want to work on the engine, and work on the source code.
 However, the following things should be taken into consideration:

-* We want to keep the game as close as possible to the vanilla game, so instead of introducing new gameplay features, consider adding non-gameplay features, fixing bugs, improving performance and code quality.
+* We want to keep the game close to the vanilla, untouched state, so if you want to introduce new gameplay features, make sure it is optional, doesn't break compatibility with original game resources (i.e. everything in `gamedata` folder and `.db*`/`.xdb` archives).
+  You also may want to add non-gameplay features, fix bugs or improve engine performance and code quality.
 * Major changes should be discussed before implementation.
 * Follow the [procedures](doc/procedure).